mahmoud-hanouneh/mahmoud-hanouneh/README.md

 - 🌱 I’m currently learning **React.js**

-- 👨‍💻 All of my projects are available at [working on my new portfolio, so it's live soon](working on my new portfolio, so it's live soon)
+- 👨‍💻 All of my projects are available in my new portfolio that I am working on now, so it will be live soon..

 - 📫 How to reach me **mahmoudhanouneh@gmail.com**